 The government's Investor website describes the 401(k) as a tax-advantaged account that falls under the category of employer-sponsored plans.
 Some can be funded by pre-tax dollars, while others are funded by after-tax dollars.
 Due to the IRS code that is responsible for their creation, these 401(k) plans set out conditions that you must fulfill when moving money in and out of the designated accounts.

 So, can you take out money out of a 401(k)?
 Yes, you can.

-You can reinvest your money back into your 401(k) plan after you cash out, but only for a limited period of time.
-If you don't act within that window of opportunity, the Internal Revenue Service usually won't make an exception to allow you to recontribute the money back into your 401(k).
+The general rule is that you can reinvest your money back into your plan after cashing out a 401(k) account, but only for a limited period of time.
+If you don't act within that window of opportunity, the Internal Revenue Service usually won't make an exception to allow you to contribute the money back into your 401(k).